aqjune-aws/cav25-artifact/README.md

     make tutorial -j
     ```

-    > Mac users: if the script fails is probably due to out of memory, you can try to run the script with `make tutorial -j2` or `make tutorial` (it will take longer).
+    > Mac users: if the script fails, it is probably due to out of memory.
+You can try to run the script with `make tutorial -j2` or `make tutorial` (it will take longer, though).

-3. The script should generate some logs for each call of `../tools/run-proof.sh`, some warnings are expected, but the script should not fail.
-The script will generate a `*.correct` file for each proof.
+3. The script should generate `*.correct` logs in `arm/tutorial/` for each `*.ml` proof file.
+Some warnings are expected, but the script should not fail.

     Each `*.correct` file should end with the running time, e.g.: